1to3for5vi7ate9x/Python-agent/README.md

-# Python Agent Eliza
+# Python Agent

-A Python implementation of the Eliza agent system using Telegram and Discord user accounts (not bots).
+A flexible Python-based agent system that can operate on both Telegram and Discord using user accounts (not bots).
+Features multiple character personalities and LLM integration for natural conversations.

 ## Features

-- Support for both Telegram and Discord platforms using user accounts
+- Multi-platform support (Telegram and Discord) using user accounts
+- Multiple character personalities with easy customization
+- Character selection at startup
-- Character-based responses using LLM integration
+- LLM integration for natural language generation
+- Environment controls for marketing and debug features
 - Async/await support for concurrent operations
-- Type safety with Pydantic models
-- Advanced logging with Loguru
+- Advanced logging with configurable verbosity
 - Human-like behavior with typing indicators and response delays

 ## Requirements